rur/good/README.md

 #### Serving SPAs

-If a Single Page App is what you have in mind, a scaffold is a great way to serve your app container templates, along with top level nav and any auxiliary content, without incorporating a full-featured HTML web framework to your project.
+If a Single Page App is what you have in mind, a simple web scaffold is a great way to serve your app container templates, along with top-level nav and any auxiliary content, without incorporating a full-featured HTML web framework with your codebase.

 ### Routemap Layouts